Revised December 18, 2000.

 (c) Quorum of Members

-At least three members must be present or represented by proxy for a meeting to take place, unless there are only two members.
+Outstanding circumstances notwithstanding, (added) at least three members must be present or represented by proxy for a meeting to take place.

 12. AMENDMENTS

-Amendments to the Bylaws shall be approved by a two-thirds vote of the Board of Directors.
+Amendments to the Bylaws shall be approved by a majority vote of the Board of Directors.